visgl/luma.gl/docs/api-reference/core/model.md

 #### Parameters

-+ `uniforms` - uniform values to be used for drawing.
+* `uniforms` - uniform values to be used for drawing.
-+ `attributes` - attribute definitions to be used for drawing.
+* `attributes` - attribute definitions to be used for drawing.
-+ `samplers` - texture mappings to be used for drawing.
+* `samplers` - texture mappings to be used for drawing.
+* `transformFeedback` - an instance `TranformFeedback` object, that gets activated for this rendering.

 ## Remarks